Graduation and Bar Information

 What to do in preparation for graduation in your senior year

 Degree Audit Review

-Forms to Submit to the Registrar's Office
+Forms to Submit to the Office of the Registrar

 The information provided on the New England Law Bar Form by students is not provided to any state bar agencies.